 We had the Halloween version of this book (Seeking a Witch) and it was so popular we had to get the Christmas version too.
 The cheery illustrations and rhyming text are just so delightfully festive.

 Cozy Classics: The Nutcracker by Jack & Holman Wang

 Have you seen this series?
 They’re so incredible with detailed felted scenes photographed for each page and then a single word on each page that tells the story.
 It’s kind of amazing how well a literary classic can be told in twelve words and I LOVE this version of The Nutcracker.

-What are your favorite Christmas books for babies?
+What are your favorite Christmas books for babies and toddlers?
 Leave your suggestions in the comments so everyone can benefit!